 4. Fortified Plant-Based Milks

 There are plenty of plant-based alternatives to cow’s milk on the market.
-Almond, soy, rice, coconut and hemp milks are some of the most popular options.
+Almond, soy, rice, coconut, and hemp milks are some of the most popular options.
 These milk alternatives are perfect alternatives to cow’s milk especially when they are fortified with calcium.
 One cup of calcium fortified almond milk gives 450 mg of calcium which is almost half of our daily needs!

 Dried figs are an incredibly rich source of calcium!
 Ten dried figs contain 140 mg of calcium.
+Plus, they're delicious raw, made into a fig crumble, or added to salads!

 Soy is a great source of calcium, not to mention plant-based protein and plenty of fiber.
 One cup of boiled edamame has 175 mg of calcium.
+Enjoy them in their shell as a snack or add shelled edamame to salads and grain bowls.

 Tempeh is a fermented soy product that is a popular meat replacement.
 It is also a great source of dairy-free calcium.
 One cup of tempeh contains almost 100 mg of calcium.
+Try this Vegan Tempeh Sausage or BBQ Tempeh with Cabbage Slaw if tempeh is new to you (or if you're looking for new ways to try this superfood!).

 Hello!
 My name is Caroline Williams and I am a dietetic intern in Georgia State's coordinated program.
 I am studying to become a registered dietitian with hopes to one day work in pediatric weight management.
 Weight management and choosing more plant based foods go hand in hand, so I have become increasingly interested in a plant-based lifestyle!